jtebert/document-everything/docs/projects/keyboard.md

 It's not *perfect,* especially around the corners, but I think with a little fiddling with retraction and the seam position, I can get it looking even nicer.
 And if all also fails, I'll just orient it so that part ends up in a less visible corner of the keycap.

+(Update: I realized that this is occurring because of cooling.
+This only happens on the back corners because they're on the opposite side of the fan.
+So I'll just orient my parts that way.)

 ![Keycap imperfections]({{ "/assets/img/projects/keyboard/keycap-imperfections.jpg" }})

 Now, instead of going to sleep, I can make the CAD for all of the keycaps.
 I'd been pondering the best way to do this for awhile.
 Should I try to manually type all the letters into a sketch in OnShape?
 And then import the icon ones as DXF files to put on each individual keycap?
 My instincts said this was a terrible idea and would make me sad.
 But I realized that I'd actually done pretty much all the work in the Inkscape render of the keycaps (see above).
 I could just export this as a DXF (after converting the text to paths) and use that directly.